SrBrahma/RPi-12864-LCD-ST7920-lib/README.md

 This repository is an open source project to translate it, and to improve it.

 The credits for the original code goes to the author.
-Thanks, Milan Kúpra (czech guy haha)!
+Thanks, Milan Krúpa (czech guy haha)!